ETS-ReactNative1/CycleBus/README.md

 1. Clone the repository with ```git clone [REPO_URL]``` command
 2. Navigate to the project's root directory(frontend) in terminal
 3. Install the dependencies by running ```npm install```
-4. Once, 'npm install' is completed, run ```exp start``` to start the expo and react-native server
+4. Once 'npm install' is completed, run ```exp start``` to start the expo and react-native server
-5. If a QR code and a link shown on the terminal installation is finished successfully
+5. If a QR code and a link shown on the terminal installation are successful

 #### Mobile setup

-1. Install 'Expo' application on your android/iOS device.
+1. Install the 'Expo' application on your android/iOS device.
 Follow the [link](https://expo.io/tools#client).
 2. Scan the QR code shown on the terminal.
-3. Once the QR code is successfully scanned, it will take few seconds to load and render the app.
+3. Once the QR code is successfully scanned, it will take a few seconds to load and render the app.

 ### Backend

-Navigate to root directory(backend)
+Navigate to the root directory(backend)

 Then install the dependencies: